kudulab/docker-terraform-dojo/README.md

  * base image is alpine, to make this image as small as possible
  * terraform binary on the PATH
- * terraform plugins: consul, openstack, aws, null, external, local, template.
+ * terraform plugins: consul, openstack, aws, null, external, local, template, vault.
  * `jq` to parse JSON from bash scripts
  * `dot` to generate infrastructure graphs from terraform
  * a minimal ssh and git setup - to clone terraform modules